The Factors Affecting SMT Soldering Quality and Effective Solutions

 Solder Paste Quality:

 Solder paste composition: Ensure that the solder paste is formulated to meet the specific requirements of the components and the soldering process.
-Consider factors such as lead-free vs. leaded solder, flux type, and activity level.
+Consider factors such as lead-free vs. lead solder, flux type, and activity level.

 Viscosity: Monitor and control the viscosity of the solder paste to ensure consistent and uniform deposition.
 Use viscosity measurement tools and adjust the paste or the printing process parameters accordingly.